openshift-homeroom/lab-workshop-content/workshop/content/exercises/03-building-image.md

 oc get is -l app=lab-sample-workshop
 ```

 You should see that an image stream has been created corresponding to the workshop image used in the deployment.
 By default the image stream is set up to use the workshop dashboard image base class.
 This image will use some dummy workshop content used when testing.
-We need to substitute that image with one built from our sample workshop content.
+We need to substitute that image with one built from our workshop content.

 To do this, create a new build of type binary.